 Disclosure of Project Information

-Should your application be successful, the NSW Government may wish to provide certain information to the media and Members of Parliament for promotional purposes.
+Should your application be successful, the NSW Government may wish to provide certain information to the media and State Members of Parliament for promotional purposes.
 This information will include organisation and project name, project description, electorate, town, and amount of the approved grant.

 The declaration section of the application must be authorised as follows: